Last Updated on September 13, 2020 by queenie mak

 Singapore may be one of the most expensive cities to visit, but you don’t have to spend a lot to see the beautiful city.

-The majority of the attractions are located southern part of the city, and you can move around the city with its efficient public transportation system.
+The majority of the attractions are located in the southern part of the city, and you can move around the city with its efficient public transportation system.

 Whether you are visiting Singapore for a few days or you currently live in the city, you can tour the best sites in two days without spending a lot of money.

-Keep reading and I’ll show you exactly how to maximize 2 days in Singapore and seeing the most iconic attractions on a budget.
+Keep reading and I’ll show you exactly how to maximize 2 days in Singapore and seeing the most iconic attractions and eat delicious Michelin level food on a budget!

 Before you visit Singapore